What Will We Do When America's Doctors and Nurses Burn Out?

-Despite the dazzling ineptitude of America’s initial response to the novel 2019 coronavirus pandemic, it is likely that the COVID-19 outbreak will subside in the next 2 or 3—or 4 or 5—months.
+Despite the dazzling ineptitude of America’s initial response to the novel 2019 coronavirus pandemic, it is likely that the COVID-19 outbreak will subside in the next two or three—or four or five—months.
 All outbreaks, even the Black Death, do end eventually, though sometimes only after exhausting the supply of susceptible human beings in their path.

 Yet in that shining city on a future, disease-ridden hill, we will encounter a new version of another uniquely American problem: burnout.